 The Role of Training Close to Failure

 For beginners, it’s a good idea to stop each set while you still have 1–3 good reps in the tank.
 This helps you stay safe and learn technique without risking injury.
 As you gain experience, you can experiment with getting closer to failure.
 Listening to your body and making small adjustments as you progress is a skill that helps you avoid setbacks and keeps training fun.
+Training close to failure works best when combined with proper recovery and sufficient nutrition.

 Beginner Tips for Weight, Progression, and Recovery